 To Read Now

-- Go to the Energy Information Administration's (EIA's) International Energy Outlook 2017 page (IEO 2017) and open up the PDF version of the report.
+- Go to the Energy Information Administration's (EIA's) International Energy Outlook 2019 (IEO 2019).
 Read through the entire natural gas section.
+(Note that new versions of the IEO use the same model, so none of the projections have changed substantially.)

-- The EIA produces an IEO every year.
+- (OPTIONAL) The EIA produces an IEO every year.
 The 2016 IEO (as I noted previously) provides more comprehensive information.
 Visit the IEO 2016 and navigate to the "Natural Gas" section.
-Read or browse as much as you like, but definitely read the "World natural gas reserves" section in its entirety.
+Read or browse as much as you like.

 This document includes the following chart, which provides a snapshot of projected natural gas consumption through 2040: